AGB - Austrian Hotel Contract Conditions (PDF, 41KB)

 the guest is unable to do so themselves.

-death, against his legal successor:
+death, from their legal successor:

 a) any reimbursement of medical expenses not yet paid by the guest;